 Step 4: Offer to help again

 None of these steps are obligatory but this one is particularly optional.
 It's always nice to know you have someone to go to for advice on your next project, so by giving the author this option they may just come to you again.
 Who knows, maybe this time they'll teach you something.
+One of the greatest feelings you could ever have is from helping someone else succeed.

 Here are a few handy links: